jrasm91/blog.jrasm.com/content/posts/continuous-deployment.md

 firebase deploy only:hosting
 ```

 However, this does require me to be on my computer to do a deployment.
 If I want to fix a spelling mistake, publish a draft, or update some content on another page I would have to be at home, on my computer.
-I wanted to what it would take to write and deploy a post from my phone.
+I wanted to see what it would take to write and deploy something from my phone.

 Conceptually, there are two things that need to happen: